History of Baccarat

-Some people say the actual origin of baccarat is lost in history, however
+The actual origin of baccarat is lost in history, however

 some historians claim that there is no reliable record

-of baccarat before the end of the nineteenth century.
-Some historians also state that the game originated in Italy.
+and the game originated in Italy.
 Baccarat is thought

 goal is to get as close as possible to a set number without

-- The total amount aimed at, but never exceeded is nine rather
+The total aimed at is nine rather

 than twenty-one.

-- If the total is exceeded the player
+If the total is exceeded the player

 doesn't automatically lose.
 Rather, the total cycles